 Best balance of price and performance

 Number of servers: 450+ | Server locations: 100+ | IP addresses: N/A | Maximum devices supported: 5

-Ivacy has two servers in Russia, all of which are located in Moscow.
+Ivacy has two servers in Russia, both of which are located in Moscow.
 We were quite pleased with its performance in our testing, with the service delivering speeds that were very close to our regular (non-VPN) rates.
 Ivacy provides its own native apps, although the desktop offerings are way ahead of the mobile apps in terms of functionality and options.
 This provider supports torrents, so file-sharers will be well at home, particularly given the aforementioned impressive performance levels.

 The two-year plan is the best option here, and it’s excellent value for money.
 The packages available are: